 We got the results back the following day and my new vet was confident that she could safely perform the extractions/cleaning.
 I was pleased to hear that she was very experienced with using anesthesia on older kitties with existing health issues, and she was able to do so without complication.
 I was still uneasy though and needed to do some research.

 I ended up calling my old vet with whom I had a 10+ year relationship to chat about bringing Moo back to her practice to have the procedure done.
 It turns out they were quite a bit cheaper, but why?
 I got a detailed estimate from them as well as some other well recommended veterinarians.

 Some will give you the option for an injected pain killer (given by the vet) instead of having to give oral medication at home.
 This option may also be available for any antibiotic that might need to be administered.

 While the cost was higher, I decided to go with our new Vet.
 They were close to our new house so that minimized the car rides that Moo hated and I would be able to go stay in a waiting room while the procedure was done, and they would provide me with progress updates.

 Check back next week to read how everything went with the procedure.

-K. Marie is an animal lover, wife, kitty mom, dog auntie, writer and co-founder of Toe Beans, a proud American family-owned online boutique pet supplies store focused on the improvement of the life of furry family members via pet parent education, better products, and advocacy.
+K. Marie is an animal lover, wife, kitty mom, dog auntie, writer, and co-founder of Toe Beans, a proud American family-owned online boutique pet supplies store focused on the improvement of the life of furry family members via pet parent education, better products, and advocacy.
 She has over 20 years of experience as a pet momma.
-She loves sharing her personal journey and experience as a pet parent via her blog and Facebook page where she currently has more than 19K followers (@furrytoebeans) and counting :-).
+She loves sharing her personal journey and experience as a pet parent via her blog and Facebook page where she currently has more than 50K followers (@furrytoebeans) and counting :-).
 Read more